SGhuman123/Data-Science-Portfolio/Udemy_Master_Time_Series_Analysis/Using_Facebook_Prophet_to_forecast_demand_for_shelter_in_New_York/README.md

       * Facebook Prophet has a lot of quirks.
 The Date variable must be called ds and the time-series has to be y.
 Additionally, the date must be in the format yyyymm-dd.
-Finally, don't forget to prepare the events like was shown in the practice tutorial.

 2. **Training and test set**
     * In Time-Series, the training and test